lakshini-kannan/-doudna/README.md

 - Have at least a peer-reviewed article to show for the internship experience

 ## Team Members
-Azeezat Oluwatobiloba Osikoya here,email address oluwatobiosikoya1@gmail.com,slack handle is @Azeezat I'm interested in genomics, drug development and medicinal chemistry.
+Azeezat Oluwatobiloba Osikoya here,email address oluwatobiosikoya1@gmail.com,slack handle is @Azeezat, I'm interested in genomics, drug development and medicinal chemistry.